elvaigh/rtos-scheduler-sim/README.md

 # processor-rms
-a simple Rate Monotonic Scheduling (RMS)
+a simple Rate Monotonic Scheduling (RMS).
+This is an assignment for my Operating Systems for Embedded Applications

   **Issues:**